Here is a list of our most frequently asked questions regarding our portable sound systems.

 A: Move further away from the sound system when using your microphone.
 You can roam up to 200 feet away with a wireless mic, just be sure to turn the mic off when you approach the unit to change out CDs or adjust the volume.
 Please also remember not to stand directly in front of your system, as this can also cause feedback.

-A: Place your sound system approximately 10 feet from the first row of the audience and in the center of the room or field.
-The speaker needs to be at the height of the audience's heads.
-If you are using the companion speaker to cover a large crowd, place the speakers as illustrated.
+A: Place your sound system approximately 10 feet from the first row of the audience and in the center of the room or field, see below illustration.
+The speaker should be at the head-height when facing the audience.
+If you are using a companion speaker to cover a large crowd, place the speakers on either side of the stage or presentation area for the best distribution.

 A: Yes!
 By using the line output feature on the back of the AN-Mini, simply plug in any 3.5mm stereo cable to the AN-Mini's line output connection and the other end of the cable into the second AN-Mini's line input.
 Repeat this step for adding more AN-Mini systems.
 IMPORTANT: When connecting multiple AN-30 units (daisy chaining) a stereo cable MUST be used to avoid interference.